FREQUENTLY ASKED QUESTIONS

 - Competent representation to the claimant

-Best chance of receiving benefits to which the claimant is entitled
+- The best chance of receiving benefits to which the claimant is entitled

 - Claimant may have a mental condition that would impair their ability to navigate the application process